Guldsmeden Hotels: Hotel Babette Guldsmeden

 Hotel Babette Guldsmeden has 98 rooms and is located at the corner of Bredgade (No. 78) and Esplanaden in the Frederiksstaden district of central Copenhagen.
 Facilities include restaurant & bar Bar’bette and an orangery which connects the two parts of the hotel.

 The hotel was formerly operated by Girst Hotels as Hotel Esplanaden.
 It was taken over by Guldsmeden Hotels in 2014 and reopened after a major renovation on 20 February 2015.
 The building is from 1883 and was designed by Emil Blichfeldt.

 Hotel Manon les Suites

 Hotel Manon les Suites has 87 rooms and suites and is located at Gyldenløvesgade 10 in central Copenhagen.
 The hotel was formerly operated by Girst Hotels but taken over by Guldsmeden Hotels on 1 October 2016 and reopened after a major renovation in April 2017.
 Facilities include an indoor swimming pool.

+Hotel Bryggen Guldsmeden

+Bryggen Guldsmeden opened in 2020 and has 211 rooms and suites located at Gullfossgade 4 in Islands Brygge.
+Facilities include and outdoor heated swimming pool, sauna, and steam shower.
+The hotel is also the first in Denmark to offer Orbital Shower Systems in all the rooms, as part of the CSR policies.

 Hotels outside Denmark

 Hotel Oslo Guldsmeden

 Hotel Guldsmeden oslo is located at Parkveien 78 in Oslo, Norway.
 It joined Guldsmeden Hotels in 2010.